Close

 Louise Lamson

 (Mrs. Gibbs) is thrilled to make her debut at Cleveland Play House.
 She is based in Chicago where she is an Ensemble Member at Lookingglass Theatre.
-Lookingglass acting credits include: Plantation!, Death Tax, Hard Times, The Secret in the Wings, The Wooden Breeks, Icarus, The Brothers Karamazov, Our Town, more(Mrs. Gibbs) is thrilled to make her debut at Cleveland Play House.
+Lookingglass acting credits include: Plantation!, Death Tax, Hard Times, The Secret in the Wings, The Wooden Breeks, Icarus, The Brothers Karamazov, Our Town, The more(Mrs. Gibbs) is thrilled to make her debut at Cleveland Play House.
 She is based in Chicago where she is an Ensemble Member at Lookingglass Theatre.
 Lookingglass acting credits include: Plantation!, Death Tax, Hard Times, The Secret in the Wings, The Wooden Breeks, Icarus, The Brothers Karamazov, Our Town, The Arabian Nights, Ethan Frome, Metamorphoses, The Little Prince, and The Idiot.
 Goodman Theatre credits include: The Odyssey and The Notebooks of Leonardo da Vinci.
 She received an After Dark award and Jeff nomination for her role in Bash at About Face Theatre.
 She has toured productions to The Old Globe, STC, Arena Stage, Berkeley Repertory Theatre, Seattle Repertory Theatre, McCarter Theatre, Mark Taper Forum, The Getty Villa, Arden Theatre Company, Edinburgh Theatre Festival, Second Stage, and Metamorphoses on Broadway.
 Thank you for coming to the theater!

 Brendan Lowry